Oops! Something went wrong while submitting the form.

 About the categories

 The 10 “Best Of” categories use criteria reflecting the most popular types of coverage and buyer needs.
-Most term life insurance categories compare 10-30-year policies with $500,000 in coverage for non-smoking women between the ages of 30-44.
+Most term life insurance categories compare the average price of a 10-30-year policy with $600,000 in coverage for non-smoking women between the ages of 30-44.
 The “best of” categories for smokers and seniors compare policies for smoking women and 60-year-old women, respectively.

-Most customers purchase a smaller amount of permanent and no medical coverage because it’s expensive, and they require coverage for funeral costs rather than debt or income replacement.
+Most customers purchase a smaller amount of permanent and no medical coverage because it’s expensive, and they require coverage for end-of-life expenses rather than debt or income replacement.
 We therefore capped the coverage for the permanent and no medical life insurance categories at $50,000.
+Similarly, we compared the best products for seniors using $150,000 of coverage.

 About rankings